vincenzodibiaggio/learndv/_posts/2020-12-05-recipe-risotto-orange-cinnamon.markdown

 ### Preparation

 Squeeze the orange in a bowl.
 Get strips (3/4 mm thick) from the orange peel.
-Pay attention on remove the withe part of the pell form the strips (they are bitter).
+Pay attention on remove the white part of the pell form the strips (they are bitter).
 Finely chop the onion.

 ### Broth